Going gluten-free during pregnancy could reduce your child's risk of diabetes

 This is interesting.

-A new study suggests that going gluten-free during pregnancy can reduce your child's chances of developing diabetes.
+A recent study suggests that going gluten-free during pregnancy can reduce your child's chances of developing diabetes.

 Danish scientists say they may have found a link between gluten and the medical condition.